feinleib/filibustr/README.md

     `congress_in_year(Sys.Date())`.
 - `get_voteview_cast_codes()` returns a key to the `cast_code` column in `get_voteview_member_votes()`.
-- `read_html_table()` is a general-use function to read a data table at a specified URL and CSS element.
+- `read_html_table()` is a general-use function for reading HTML tables from online.
+It’s a nice shortcut for a common `rvest` workflow that otherwise takes 3 functions.
 (It’s what powers the Senate.gov functions!)

 ## Feedback and contributions